-One painting is generated each month by a simple rule: every day I will do things that are good for me and record how I feel before and after–in the form of a color.
+Self Changing Colors was one-year daily art project based on a simple rule: every day I would do things that were good for me and record how I felt before and after–in the form of a color.

 “Art is not a mirror held up to reality, but a hammer with which to shape it.”